ProfessorKazarinoff/Problem-Solving-with-Python-37-Edition/pdf/README.md

     \tableofcontents
 ```

 Make the table of contents list Appendix sections in letters.
-Un-number the appendix section in table of contents
+Un-number the appendix section in table of contents, then add the \Alpha as the numbering method.

 ```
 \chapter*{Appendix}\label{appendix}